damar-git/microservices-spring-cloud-netflix/README.md

 }
  ```

-To test the Ribbon load balancing strategy (round robin as default) start a new microservice istance on a different port (let's say 8086) and the same endpoint multiple times.
+To test the Ribbon load balancing strategy (round robin as default) start a new microservice istance on a different port (let's say 8086) and call the same endpoint multiple times.

 As result the http port will change for each new call.
  ```